mtgingrass/mtgingrass.github.io/about.md

 ---

 ### The main points...
+- **Education:**
 - Udacity Self-Driving Car Engineer Nanodegree, Started March 2018
-- Master's degree in Business, Oklahoma City University, May 2016
+- Master's in Business, Oklahoma City University, May 2016
-- Bachelor's degree in Avionics Management, Southeastern Oklahoma State University, May 2013
+- Bachelor's in Avionics Management, Southeastern Oklahoma State University, May 2013
 - Associates Pre-Engineering, Oklahoma City Community College, May 2010
+- **Experience:**
 - 2 years as an Operations Researcher in the Air Force Global Supply Chain
 - 8 years in Supply Chain Management
 - 7 years as an Engineering Technician

 ---

-### People are talking...
+### Kudos to me...
+#### Over the years I have collected some things people have said about me and my work.
+Check them out below.

 > Mark you are awesome!!
 I was getting crushed trying to execute this from using my lectures and spent hours trying to do this before I came across your video...
 10 mins later I had it done thanks to your concise tutorial.
 Thank you so much !!﻿ <br><span class="attrib">- Adrian Jones in response to a C++ tutorial I created.
 [YouTube Channel](https://www.youtube.com/user/markgingrass)</span>